 It is the mission of the Friends of Rathgen (Förderkreis des Rathgen-Forschungslabors e.V.) to support the work of the Rathgen Research Laboratory in various ways, among others by supporting research projects of young professionals in heritage science.

-To this end, the Rathgen Heritage Science Scholarships have been established in 2009 and are awarded annually.
-The Rathgen Heritage Science Scholarship enables young professionals in the natural sciences of biology, chemistry and physics to undertake a project at the laboratory within 3 month duration.
-The topic is proposed by the applicant.
-Successful applicants will receive a scholarship for Post-Graduate Scholarship of EUR 900 month and Post-doc Scholarship EUR 1200 per month.
-Required are also good to very good English language skills.
+To this end, the Rathgen Heritage Science Scholarship program has been established in 2009 and stipends are awarded annually.
+The Rathgen Heritage Science Scholarship enables emerging professionals to undertake a research project at the laboratory within a 1-3 month duration.
+Successful applicants will receive a monthly scholarship of EUR 900 month (for Post-Graduates) and EUR 1200 (for Post-docs).

 The topic of the research project can be proposed freely by the applicant and will be evaluated by a selection committee for potential synergies with the research areas of the Rathgen Research Laboratory.